voschezang/coding-handbook/quotes.md

 * Sprint's aren't fast enough.
 Don't wait for other developers to sync up and instead release multiple times per day.
   * E.g. writing a story, refining it, let it wait on backlog, waiting for product owner approval.
 * Action builds resilience.
 Inaction feeds [doubt](https://twitter.com/ShaneAParrish/status/1392110803919179787) and uncertainty.
-* Try to hack your own systems.
 * Never say: "Sorry, that's out of scope".
-* Always aks yourself:
+* Reconsider all conventions.
+Try to hack your own systems.
+Always aks yourself:
   1. How can I break or abuse this?
   2. Are there other ways to do this?